-Fed rolls out $2.3 trillion to backstop "Main Street," local governments
+Fed rolls out $2.3 trillion to backstop 'Main Street,' local governments

 The Fed said in its announcement that it would particularly watch the financial performance of local governments to see if more help is needed.

-Reporting by Howard Schneider; Editing by Chizu Nomiyama and Paul Simao
+Reporting by Howard Schneider; Additional reporting by Ross Kerber; Editing by Chizu Nomiyama, Paul Simao and Andrea Ricci